-The credit risk exposure in respect of a debtor, counterparty or other obligor is mitigated or reduced by taking various types of collateral (see "Credit Risk" above).
+The credit risk exposure in respect of a debtor, counterparty or other obligor is mitigated or reduced by taking various types of collateral.
 Every effort is made to ensure that any collateral provided by a potential client is perfected in accordance with local legal requirements before credit is provided against that collateral.
-Such collateral is also maintained in a secure format and valuations are undertaken as required during the lifetime of the credit exposure.
+Such collateral is also maintained in a secure format, and valuations are undertaken as required during the lifetime of the credit exposure.

 The QNB Group has historically implemented a conservative credit policy.
-The QNB Group believes that its conservative approach to lending ensures that there is an adequate spread of the risk through a diverse product range and customer base (by both geography and industry).
-The QNB Group also believes that its conservative credit policy promotes the application of effective credit risk limits in its business whilst providing adequate returns on the risk that is on par with the management's expectations.
-The QNB Group's effective monitoring of its risk, together with a conservative internal risk rating system and a timely recovery strategy, further strengthens QNB Group's belief that it adequately meets and exceeds all regulatory limits and guidelines that its business is subject to.
+The QNB Group believes that its conservative approach to lending ensures that there is an adequate spread of the risk through a diverse product range and customer base (by geography, industry and obligor type).
+The QNB Group also believes that its conservative credit policy promotes the application of effective credit risk limits in its business, while providing adequate returns on the risk that is on par with the management's expectations.
+The QNB Group's effective monitoring of its risk, together with a conservative internal risk rating system and a timely recovery strategy, further strengthens QNB Group's belief that it adequately meets and exceeds all regulatory limits and guidelines to which its business is subject.